AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 +++
 draft = false
 date = 2020-11-25T13:00:00Z
-title = "Storage and retrieval of statistics in DynamoDB" description = "In this post we will explore how to store statistics within our data model, with index overloading and sparse indexes." slug = "dynamodb-efficient-filtering-4" tags = ['nosql-series','dynamodb','aws','go','single-table-design']
+title = "Storage and retrieval of comment statistics in DynamoDB, using index overloading and sparse indexes" description = "In this post we will explore how to store statistics within our data model, with index overloading and sparse indexes." slug = "dynamodb-efficient-filtering-4" tags = ['nosql-series','dynamodb','aws','go','single-table-design']